mstade/address/README.md

   .get()
 ```

-The value given to the `timeout` method is in milliseconds.
+The value given to the `timeout` method is in seconds.

 ## Adding a resource view to the DOM